-Each character plays an important role in the presentation, delivering a specific kind of information.
+Each narrator plays a very important role in the presentation, delivering a specific kind of information.

 How do we decide what to believe?
 The first and most powerful criteria for most people is the experience of the person telling us.
-We know we don’t have the knowledge to make every decision ourselves, so we defer to those with first hand experience.
-Every team presentation needs one or more people who have the authority of experience.
+We know we don’t have the knowledge to make every decision ourselves, so we defer to those with first-hand experience.
+Every team presentation needs one or more narrator who has the authority of experience.

-By the 2007 iPhone launch, Steve Jobs was the ultimate authority on consumer technology.
+At the time of the iPhone launch, Steve Jobs was the ultimate authority on consumer technology.
 His word was enough to persuade an entire industry that touch screens were the future.
 But the presentation would, nonetheless, repeatedly reiterate the Apple CEO’s immense industry experience.
 The voice of experience might be the CEO, founder, or a major shareholder, but it’s essential to “sell” the value of their experience to audience members who might not know.

-Every great Apple presentation includes a video of Jony Ive, the company’s world famous chief designer.
-He is always pictured in a plain white room, talking about the latest product.
-These sections are very carefully constructed to do more than inform.
-They are designed to evoke very strong emotions of harmony, beauty and desire.
+Every great Apple presentation used to include a video of Jony Ive, the company’s world-famous chief designer.
+He was always pictured in a plain white room, talking about the latest product.
+These sections were very carefully constructed to do more than inform.
+They were designed to evoke very strong emotions of harmony, beauty and desire.
 Watch a Jony Ive video, and watch how it makes you feel.